UT Austin’s Michael Engelhardt Receives AISC’s Highest Educator Award

 CHICAGO - The American Institute of Steel Construction is proud to present University of Texas at Austin Professor Michael D. Engelhardt, PhD, PE, with the Geerhard Haaijer Award for Excellence in Education to recognize his profound impact on the structural steel design and construction industries.

 Engelhardt boasts a formidable portfolio of groundbreaking research.

 "It seems that no matter what topic he touches, he makes a significant impact and dramatically advances the state of the art (or the state of the 'Engelhardt' - pun intended)," said AISC Director of Research Devin Huber, PE, PhD.
 "He has made a lasting impact on the industry and been a mentor to many engineers."

 "It has been my great pleasure to be a friend and colleague of Dr. Michael Engelhardt for almost 40 years since his days at Berkeley working with our mutual research advisor and mentor, Egor Popov," said Degenkolb Engineers COO and Senior Principal James O. Malley, SE.
 "I consider it an honor to collaborate on some of Mike's steel research over the years and to serve with him on various technical and professional committees during that time."

-The Haaijer Award is AISC's highest honor for educators, and Engelhardt will be just the eighth recipient since the Award's establishment in 1999.
+The Haaijer Award is AISC's highest honor for educators, and Engelhardt will be just the ninth recipient since the Award's establishment in 1999.
 He also won an AISC Lifetime Achievement Award in 2015.

 "The impact he's had on the industry is multiplied when you consider all of the students he has taught," said AISC Senior Director of Education Christina Harber, SE, PE.
 "In addition to students in the classroom in the traditional sense, many of the graduate students that worked with him on his groundbreaking research have moved on to teach their own students.
 In addition, he has taught thousands of professionals through AISC seminars."